 Banks make money when they loan money to someone at a higher interest rate than they pay out to a customer keeping their money in the bank.
 For example, a bank could charge a 4 percent interest rate on a mortgage, but then only give .10 percent of interest to other customers whose money is funding the mortgage.

 In addition to using your money to lend to other customers, banks will also sometimes use your money to invest in other assets.
 There are regulations to protect your money that limit how risky these investments can be.

 Fees charged to customers like those for checking accounts, ATMs, overdrawing your account, or account closure also contribute to a bank’s profit.

 Like any other business, a bank can also make money by selling shares of its ownership.

 To keep your online banking even more secure, avoid shared Wi-Fi networks or public computers while accessing your account.

 Online banks are very similar to normal or traditional banks, except they only operate online.
 This means they might have more limited features or account options, but will probably have some cool benefits like higher interest rates.

 Online-only banks have higher interest rates because they have lower overhead costs.
 Because they spend less money on things like buildings, managers, or lollipops on the front counter, they can offer higher APYs (interest rates) and incentives to their customers.

-See our ranking of the best banks on the internet here.
+See online bank reviews and our ranking of the best banks on the internet here.